fengzydy/modtran6_wrapper/ReadMe.md

 Step1: Download MODTRAN6

 Step2: No need to activate MODTRAN6.
-       Please contact Yi Huang (yi.huang@mcgill.ca) for permission to connection to the lisence server.
+       Please contact Yi Huang (yi.huang@mcgill.ca) for permission to the license server installed in McGill University.
        Modify your shell environment .bashrc file.
-       Restart the shell to activate the shell environment.
+       Restart your shell to activate the shell environment.

 Step3: Check 'run_modtran_example.m' for an example code to run modtran6.